mkcn/fastHistory/fastHistory/tldr/tldr/pages/common/apropos.md

 - Search without restricting the output to the terminal width `apropos -l {{regular_expression}}`

-- Search for pages that contain all of the expressions given `apropos {{regular_expression_1}} -a {{regular_expression_2}} -a {{regular_expression_3}}`
+- Search for pages that contain all the expressions given `apropos {{regular_expression_1}} -a {{regular_expression_2}} -a {{regular_expression_3}}`